Clyra Control for AI-assisted engineering

 • Gap: owner, purpose, or policy is missing

-Agent instructions imply privileged delivery behavior
+Agent rules can imply privileged delivery behavior

 • Seen in: agent instructions or repo rules